Best Cotswolds Cycle Routes

 1. Beauty and grandeur

-Kaysersberg is distinctive for its beautiful half-timbered houses dotted with geranium-filled window-boxes.
-It’s also home to a number of historical buildings, such as the charming Sainte-Croix church which houses an impressive altarpiece by Jean Bongart.
+Kaysersberg is distinctive for its beautiful half-timbered houses dotted with geranium-filled window-boxes, typical of the Alsace region.
+It’s also home to a number of historical buildings, the Sainte-Croix church houses an impressive altarpiece by Jean Bongart.
 Incredibly intricate, the piece depicts religious scenes and is thought to date back to the 16th century.

 The grand Château de Kaysersberg overlooks much of the town.
 Built in the 13th century, it takes the form of a formidable, cylindrical keep with four-metre-thick walls.
 Admire the unusual and colourful gothic windows of the castle, or take the 100 steps up to the top to discover panoramic views of Kaysersberg.